New Orleans Hard Rock hotel under construction collapses; at least 1 dead, multiple injured

 “Please avoid the area & listen to public safety officials,” the New Orleans Office of Homeland Security said on Twitter.

-"It sounded like a -- I don't know how to describe it -- like a building coming down," said Matt Worges, according to Nola.
+"It sounded like a -- I don't know how to describe it -- like a building coming down," said Matt Worges, according to Nola.com.
 He witnessed the collapse from a Tulane School of Public Health classroom in a nearby building.

 "It looked like the concrete just slid from the top all the way down to the street," Worges said.
 "The concrete just started to slide down the side."